Lego: History

 By 1954, Christiansen's son, Godtfred, had become the junior managing director of the Lego Group.
 It was his conversation with an overseas buyer that led to the idea of a toy system.
-Godtfred saw the immense potential in Lego bricks to become a system for creative play, but the bricks still had some problems from a technical standpoint: their locking ability was limited, and they were not versatile.
-In 1958, the modern brick design was developed; it took five years to find the right material for it, ABS (acrylonitrile butadiene styrene) polymer.
+Godtfred saw the immense potential in Lego bricks to become a system for creative play, but the bricks still had some problems from a technical standpoint: Their locking ability was still limited, and they were not yet versatile.
+In 1958, the modern brick design was developed; ABS subsequently replaced cellulose acetate as the manufacturing material five years later.
 A patent application for the modern Lego brick design was filed in Denmark on 28 January 1958 and in various other countries in the subsequent few years.

-The Lego Group's Duplo product line was introduced in 1969 and is a range of simple blocks whose lengths measure twice the width, height, and depth of standard Lego blocks and are aimed towards younger children.
+The Lego Group's Duplo product line was introduced in 1969 and became a range of blocks whose lengths measure twice the width, height, and depth of standard Lego blocks and are aimed towards younger children.
 In 1978, Lego produced the first minifigures, which have since become a staple in most sets.

+In 1997, more than five million Lego pieces were swept into the sea when a wave hit a cargo ship off the coast of Cornwall, England.
+Pieces have washed up over the ensuing decades, attracting attention from news outlets and social media.

 In May 2011, Space Shuttle Endeavour mission STS-134 brought 13 Lego kits to the International Space Station, where astronauts built models to see how they would react in microgravity, as a part of the Lego Bricks in Space program.

-In May 2013, the largest model ever created was displayed in New York City and was made of over 5 million bricks; a 1:1 scale model of an X-wing fighter.
-Other records include a 34 m tower and a 4 km railway.
+In May 2013, the largest model ever created, made of over 5 million bricks, was displayed in New York City: a one-to-one scale model of a Star Wars X-wing fighter.
+Other record breakers include a 34 m tower and a 4 km railway.